cielo24/Docs/api/source/job_control/job_list.rst

 Job List
 ========

-Get a list of all ACTIVE jobs associated with the user account that generated the given API Token.
+Get a list of all jobs associated with the user account that generated the given API Token.
 The list is sorted by default to the creation time of the job, descending.

 **HTTP Method**